aliska76/HTTP-Proxy-Server-with-threadpool/README.md

 Few comments:
 ---------------
-1. Our proxy server closes connection after sending the response.Our proxy server closes connection after sending the response.
+1. Our proxy server closes connection after sending the response.
-2. Don't use files to senDon't use files to send error responses, this is very inefficient.
+2. Don't use files to send error responses, this is very inefficient.
 3. Each user should be handled in new thread.
 4. When you fill your sockaddr_in struct, you can use htonl(INADDR_ANY) when assigning sin_addr.s_addr, meaning that the proxy server listen to requests in any of its addresses.
 5. Don’t have to read the whole server response before sending it to the client.